tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 │ 3972 │ 3972  │ xi Aql      │ b         │ xi Aql b  │ Radial Velocity │ 0              │ 1       │ 136.75    │ 0.68       │ 0.0         │
 ```

 I'm going to add another dataframe of the planets in our solar system.
 That way, I can plot these and use them as references.
-The mass and radius values are given as a ratio of Earth's measurements.
+The units for the mass and radius values are a ratio of Earth's measurements (5.972 x 10^24kg and 6,378km respectively).

 ```julia
 # Reference planets